 When applicants for a Wisconsin driver's license or state identification card visit a Department of Transportation Service Center, they are asked if they wish to register to be organ, tissue, and eye donors.
 The Department of Health Services accesses registrations, in aggregate, to maintain the Donor Designation Query System.
 This system provides statewide and regional data on donor designation for public education and awareness efforts.

-Wisconsin Donor Registry User Access Request F-43026 (PDF, 20 KB)
+- Wisconsin Donor Registry User Access Request, F-43026 (PDF)

-- Wisconsin Organ Recovery Assessment Form F-43023 (PDF, 143 KB)
+- Wisconsin Organ Recovery Assessment Form, F-43023

-- Wisconsin Tissue Recovery Assessment Form F-43024 (PDF, 113 KB)
+- Wisconsin Tissue Recovery Assessment Form, F-43024

 Helpful links for more information

 - Done Vida - Informaciónen español sobre la donación de órganos (information in Spanish about organ, tissue and eye donation)

 - U.W.
 Organ and Tissue Donation - The federally-designated organ procurement organization serving 59 counties in Wisconsin.

 - Versiti Organ and Tissue Donation - The organ procurement organization designated to serve 10 southeastern Wisconsin counties.

 - LifeSource Organ, Eye and Tissue Donation - The organ procurement organization designated to serve Douglas, Pierce and St. Croix Counties.

 - U.S. Department of Health and Human Services - U.S. Government information on organ donation and transplantation.